 SO 444.
 Deviant Social Behavior.
 An examination of abnormal behavior as a product of the structure and process of one's social environment.
+Prerequisites; SO 102; junior standing.
 (3)

 SO 471-473 (SO 387-389).
 Independent Study in Sociology.
 Directed individual study of special interest areas in sociology.
 (1-3)